ligolang/ligo-mirror/vendors/LexerLib/README.md

 [the Core interface](#the-core-interface).

-The purpose of the functor `Make` is to take that low-level representation of a lexer by instanciating `Core` with a module of signature `LEXER`, and produce a high-level module that enables the library's client to build a standalone lexer or to integrate it in the LIGO compiler.
+The purpose of the functor `Make` is to take that low-level representation of a lexer by instantiating `Core` with a module of signature `LEXER`, and produce a high-level module that enables the library's client to build a standalone lexer or to integrate it in the LIGO compiler.
 It would be overly complicated for casual users to use